-To this day the first day of the Lunar New Year (Seol) has always been Korea’s most important family holiday, but at the end of the Choseon period (the late 1800s) it was largely spent practicing superstitious rituals to chase away evil spirits in the upcoming year.
+To this day the first day of Korean Lunar New Year (Seol) has always been the most important family holiday, but at the end of the Choseon period (the late 1800s) it was largely spent practicing superstitious rituals to chase away evil spirits in the upcoming year.

 For several days prior to the New Year the skies were filled with colorful paper kites, their strings treated with pieces of broken glass controlled by boys and young men as they battled with one another.
 The idea was to cut the line of your opponent sending their kite hurling to ultimate destruction.
 The smaller children would often battle one another with small wooden tops, as can still be seen to this day on Korean Lunar new year.

 In addition to the kites flying in the air during Korean Lunar new year, there are also stones that often whistled overhead.
 Each village would select a group of boys and young men who would arm themselves with stones that they had spent hours polishing, straw armor, leather caps, slings and wooden clubs.

 Not only was the air filled with the sounds of “battle,” but also smoke and the rank smell of burning hair.
-Many Koreans kept the clippings and locks of hair from their combs and brushes and burned them in small iron pots on New Years.
+Many Koreans kept the clippings and locks of hair from their combs and brushes and burned them in small iron pots on Korean Lunar new year.
 They believed that doing this would prevent one of the many demons from causing mischief within their household.
 Other people drew images on pieces of paper and then wrote whatever calamity had befallen them.
 These papers were then given to small boys who burned them.

 Some of the roofs had bright red and white round pieces of paper that had been stuck to the end of the sticks.
 The mudangs [shamans] advised the occupants of the houses that these pieces of paper represented the troubles and illnesses that their homes would suffer in the coming year, but by placing them outside and praying to the lunar god, the troubles could be removed.